Wade Deacon High School: Grammar school

 It was formerly two grammar schools - Wade Deacon Grammar School for Boys and Wade Deacon Grammar School for Girls.
 The school was named after Sir Henry Wade-Deacon CBE, Chairman of Lancashire County Council for four years until January 1931, and was one of seven sons of Henry Deacon, an important local industrialist of the United Alkali Company (now Ineos) and friend of Michael Faraday.
 He died on 29 July 1932 aged 79, being born on 18 October 1852.
 He left a will of around £75,000.

 It was designed by Stephen Wilkinson, the architect of Lancashire County Council.
 It had room for 550 boys and girls.
 The grand-designed building was made of Ravenhead and multi-coloured rustic bricks with stone dressings.
 The floors of the main entrance were made marble terrazzo.
 The main drive from Birchfield Road was finished with Carnforth gravel.
 The building included two hard tennis courts.
 It opened as a single mixed grammar school in September 1931 with grounds of 40 acre.
 The school separated into separate gender schools in September 1947, next door to each other, with 400 in the boys' school and 450 in the girls' school.
 It was administered by the Widnes Committee for Education, part of Lancashire Education Committee, based on Lugsdale Road, and later in the 1960s known as the Widnes Excepted District.
 The girls' school had 700 girls in 1953, 500 in 1958, and 600 from 1967-74.
 The boys' school had 450 boys in 1953, 600 in 1960, and 700 from 1964-74.
 Rugby was an important sport at the boys' school.

 In April 1974, it came under the jurisdiction of Cheshire Education Committee.

 Comprehensive

 It became the Wade Deacon High School in September 1974 for ages 11–16.
 The headmaster, Mr Ernest High Smith, came directly from the Kingsway County Secondary School, a secondary modern school on Kingsway, which formed the comprehensive with both grammar schools.
 He left in December 1978.
 A levels would be taken at Widnes VI Form College or Halton FE College.
 In April 1998, it was administered by Halton borough.

+Fairfield High School Closure and Modernisation

+In August 2010, the nearby Fairfield High School, Widnes closed due to a decreasing number of student admissions.
+Current students were amalgamated into Wade Deacon's student body.
+To deal with the increased number of enrolled students, the school received a £25m refurbishment, with significant expansions made to the original 1931 building.
+During the renovations, pupils were taught at a variety of sites across Widnes.
+The remodelling was finished by late 2013, with an opening ceremony on 11th December 2013.